giltrapo/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 Nowadays there are a lot of devices that collect information about personal activity.
-In this assigment we are going to make some exploratory data analysis in a dataset consist of the number of steps taken in a 5 minutes interval from an anonymous individual, collected each day during October and November of 2012.
+In this assigment we are going to make some exploratory data analysis in a dataset that consist of the number of steps taken in a 5 minutes interval from an anonymous individual, collected each day during October and November of 2012.

-First of all we are going to load the activity dataset and take a look it.
+First of all we are going to load the activity dataset and take a look at it.

 ```r